 Calculating the capital requirement for counterparty risk, including the risk of a reduction in the counterparty's creditworthiness (CVA risk) is calculated in accordance with the standardised method for CVA risk pursuant to the CRR.
-Calculated on the basis of the counterparty's creditworthiness, this supplementary requirement is known as the credit valuation adjustment (CVA).
+Calculated based on the counterparty's creditworthiness, this supplementary requirement is known as the credit valuation adjustment (CVA).

-On the basis of an overall integrated risk profile, including exposure and the company's management control systems, the most significant risk types for the company are calculated and assessed in the following section.
+Based on an overall integrated risk profile, including exposure and the company's management control systems, the most significant risk types for the company are calculated and assessed in the following section.